San Antonio DWI – Driving While Intoxicated

 A San Antonio DWI Attorney Who has Defended Thousands of Clients

 Recognized as leading DWI lawyer, Gary Trichter has defended thousands of clients all over Texas since 1980.
 He has spoken at more than 300 seminars and conferences teaching judges, other attorneys, and police officers about the rights of those arrested for DWI and DUI.
-With so much at stake, your reputation should have the advantage of an experienced San Antonio DWI lawyer.
+With so much at stake, trust the experience of a DWI Specialist by the National College for DUI Defense and San Antonio DWI lawyer.

 Gary Trichter is One of Only Four DWI Specialist in Texas

-Gary is one of only four attorneys in Texas who is a DWI Specialist which means, he is board certified as a DUI Defense Attorney by the National College for DUI Defense–the only certification approved by the American Bar Association and the Texas Bar Association.
+Gary is one of only four attorneys in Texas who is a DWI Specialist by the National College for DUI Defense which means, he is board certified as a DUI Defense Attorney by the NCDD–the only certification approved by the American Bar Association and the Texas Bar Association.
 He is also a pioneer in DWI defense, representing clients across the country who value their reputations and understand the impact a DWI charge can have on their lives and careers.
 The textbook he co-authored, Texas Drunk Driving Law, is used by criminal attorneys throughout Texas.
 He has also authored or co-authored 50 legal and aviation articles and has been a featured speaker at more than 300 seminars on criminal defense, DWI and DUI.
 He is sought after by lawyers, judges, and prosecutors about various aspects of the DWI law.

 Possible Punishment for a First-Time DWI Offense